Annie MacDonald Langstaff

 Annie MacDonald Langstaff (6 June 1887 – 29 June 1975) was a Canadian law student, legal activist, supporter of women's suffrage and an early woman aviator.
 Born in Ontario in 1887, she graduated from Prescott High School and then married in 1904.
 Her husband quickly abandoned her, leaving her a single mother.
 Moving to Montreal in 1906, she began working as a stenographer in the law office of Samuel William Jacobs, who encouraged her to study law.
 Finding no barriers to her admission, Langstaff enrolled at McGill University in 1911, graduating three years later as a Bachelor of Civil Law.
 On applying to the Bar of Montreal to practice, she was refused the right to take the examination.

 When Langstaff petitioned the Superior Court for a Writ Of Mandamus to compel the bar to admit her as she met all statutory requirements, the court upheld the bar's decision based upon the fact that she neither had her husband's permission to attend law school, nor to become a lawyer.
 As her husband had abandoned her and her child and she did not know where he was, she was unable to obtain his permission.
 The refusal led to feminists in support of women's suffrage embracing Langstaff and her cause.
 She became active in the fight for enfranchisement of women in Quebec, while continuing her fight to become a barrister.
-In 1915 she filed an appeal with the Court of King's Bench, which also ruled against her, claiming that her recourse was to petition the legislature, since they had enacted the statute defining who could become a lawyer.
+In 1915 she filed an appeal with the Court of King's Bench of Quebec (now the Quebec Court of Appeal), which also ruled against her, claiming that her recourse was to petition the legislature, since they had enacted the statute defining who could become a lawyer.

 Langstaff was supported in her quest by her employer, with whom she would work for 60 years.
 Preparing an amendment to the Bar Act, Jacobs argued for the admission of women to the bar before the National Assembly of Quebec in 1915.
 Numerous attempts were made to change the law, without success.
 She wrote Canada's first French-English/English-French law dictionary in 1937.
 In 1940, when women in Quebec won the right to vote, the decision was used as leverage to change the law excluding women from practicing law.
 The next year, joined by Leona Bell and Elizabeth C. Monk, Langstaff pleaded with the Quebec Bar Association to support their right to practice.
 The bar agreed to allow women to enter the profession, if the legislature approved, which they did on 29 April 1941.
 Because of a prerequisite for lawyers admitted to the bar to have obtained a Bachelor of Arts degree, Langstaff was not admitted to the bar in her lifetime.
 She was posthumously admitted to the Montreal Bar in 2006.